mominalix/GPU-CPU-Parallel-Algorithms/ReadMe.md

 ## My High Performance Computing Portfolio

-Welcome to my High Performance Computing (HPC) showcase!
+Welcome to my High Performance Computing (HPC) showcase.
 Here, I've curated a collection of cutting-edge codes and resources that delve into the world of parallel computing, optimized algorithms, and efficient data processing.
 As a passionate HPC enthusiast, I've crafted this repository to demonstrate my skills and expertise in harnessing the power of high-performance systems to solve complex computational challenges.

 ## What You'll Find Here